 As adorable as Fido would look doggy paddling, pets are not permitted and only allowed in the resort’s designated areas.

 Have the time of your life!
 While Sin City has its share of scorching temps, think about it: You won’t be shivering when you jump out of the pool.
 As a matter of fact, you’ll probably already be dry!
 Don’t forget your sunscreen – that’s essential.
 But if you end up getting a sun burn, don’t fret.
-There are cooling spa treatments to help with that.
+There are cooling spa treatment to help with that.
 Also, give yourself time to rest.
 That sun will take a toll on your energy so sneak in a snooze before your evening festivities.

 Here are a few of our own Las Vegas pool recommendations.

 A tropical respite

 If you head to Flamingo, the Beach Club pool seems miles away from Vegas.
 Before heading to the pool, stroll through the Wildlife Habitat, with live flamingos and exotic birds.
 Cool off in the pool, complete with palm trees and waterfalls.
 Sip on island-inspired cocktails and admire the gorgeous setting around you.
 Or, if you go to Rio’s VooDoo Beach, this Las Vegas pool has a white sand beach.
 The tropics aren’t too far from the desert, after all.